Skip to main content

 What to Pack

-SPF 50+ sunscreen and wide-brimmed hat - UV index reaches 8 during peak afternoon hours
+SPF 50+ broad-spectrum sunscreen and reapply every 2 hours - UV index of 8 means you'll burn in 15-20 minutes without protection, particularly during 11am-3pm peak sun hours

 Insider Knowledge